rachelvansciver/SAACO3/access/IAM.md

 ## IAM Security Tools

 ### IAM Credentials Report
-- Report of all  Accounts Users and credential status (pw, accesskeys, mfa etc)
+- Report of all Accounts Users and credential status (pw, access keys, mfa etc)

 ### IAM Access Advisor
-- target a single user or ressource and get the info of all service permissions and when that service was lastly accessed
+- target a single user or resource and get the info of all service permissions and when that service was lastly accessed
 - can be used to revise policies and roles

-## Roles vs Ressource Based Policies
+## Roles vs Resource Based Policies
-- when you assume a role, you give up all previous persmissions
+- when you assume a role, you give up all previous permissions
-- Ressource based if a Iam entity needs to do multiple things on diffrent accounts
+- Resource based if a IAM entity needs to do multiple things on different accounts

 ### [[EventBride]]
 - when [[EventBride]] runs any task it needs access for the target service